 List potential guest blogging opportunities and then email them and request to write a guest blog for them.

 Be sure to solicit successful sites, but not industry giants.
-Alltop.com will give you a list of bloggers in various fields, and you can then use their Alexa ranking to see what their traffic is like.
+Alltop.com will give you a list of bloggers in various fields, and you can then use a service like Alexa or Similarweb to check rankings to see what their traffic is like.
 (Aim for blogs with 30,000 – 300,000 readership hits.)

 Consider linking to an internal page (not just your homepage).
 This encourages site click-through and promotes traffic and exposure.